-Still in search for a Christmas gift for that special one?
+Still in search of a Christmas gift for that special one?
 The relatively new Rolex Oyster Perpetual Submariner Date 116610LN automatic diver may be a perfect choice if you are ready to spend around $8000 for an authentic product that will serve you well for the next couple of decades doing its job and pleasing your eye.
 On the other hand, doesn’t the choice look a little bit too obvious?

 The Oyster Perpetual Submariner Date 116610LN was officially revealed at the beginning of 2010 as a replacement for the outdated 16610 model.

 Compared to its predecessor, the 116610 has received a scratch-resistant ceramic bezel, and an updated bracelet with the Glidelock claps, which makes it very comfortable to adjust the bracelet when needed.

 Also, the new Submariner is powered by an updated Rolex Caliber 3135 automatic COSC-certified chronometer movement.

-First introduced more than twenty years ago, the movement still remains Rolex‘s workhorse, although it is continuously improved and tweaked in order to make it even more reliable and accurate.
+First introduced more than twenty years ago, the movement remains Rolex’s workhorse, although it is continuously improved and tweaked to make it even more reliable and accurate.
 The new Parachrom hairspring, for example, which is made of niobium, zirconium and oxygen alloy and therefore is not affected by magnetic fields, is one of the most prominent (and much hyped-over) changes to the mechanism.

 While the size of the case remains at the same 40 mm, you may notice that the stainless steel body was given a more aggressive look, which is especially true for the crown guards that look bolder compared to the previous model.

-As the watch projects its coolness in a radius of approximately 300 nautical miles,
+As an average Submariner projects its coolness in a radius of approximately 300 nautical miles,

 there is one thing that may immediately turn you down from buying one.
 It is its new bracelet with polished center links, that, as some people point it, will be damn hard to keep polished if you indeed plan to use the Submariner as it should (and, probably, meant to) be used: as a tool for everyday wear.*